 VISION: TEMENOS East & West are Prosperous Centers of Consciousness: Cultivating Peace, Purpose & Possibilities for anyone seeking growth, prosperity and joy in their lives, with a growing emphasis on youth and young adults.

 MISSION: Using all moments for good.

-She is convinced that there is a new world emerging in the consciousness of people all around the world and, in our life-time, we will find our way to live in peace, love and harmony with the majesty & mystery of Life, with ourselves and with each other.
+Barbara is convinced that there is a new world emerging in the consciousness of people all around the world and, in our life-time, nations and citizens we will find our way to live in peace, love and harmony with the majesty & mystery of Life, with ourselves and with each other.

-Her clear commitment can be expressed from the words of a powerful song by New Thought musician Jami Lula “I won’t waste, I won’t waste, I won’t waste one more minute of my life”
+Her clear commitment is expressed from words of a powerful song by New Thought musician Jami Lula: “I won’t waste, I won’t waste, I won’t waste one more minute of my life”

 Sara Vetter is the Business Development Director of the Soul of Money Institute and is a coach, consultant, workshop leader, keynote speaker and strategist.
 She is also the Major Gift Fundraiser for the Pachamama Alliance.
 Sara has had experience in advertising, marketing and sales with several magazines including LA Magazine and the Disney Channel.
 From there, Sara spent time raising her family and helping her husband build his career as one of the early executives of Microsoft where Sara spent time in the tech world as a friend and colleague of many Silicon Valley luminaries.
 She has been working with the Soul of Money Institute for more than seven years and has become a key player in all the initiatives of the institute, working in partnership with Author and Founder Lynne Twist.